ravenawk/patsbytes/content/articles/ansible_collections.md

 ### A variable that is useful to know

-Before we dive into installing and using collections, I'd like to detour for a moment and look at the COLLECTIONS_PATHS environmental variable.
+Before we dive into installing and using collections, let's detour for a moment and look at the COLLECTIONS_PATHS environmental variable.

-The _COLLECTIONS_PATHS_ variable is what ansible uses to locate installed collections on the system, and when installing a collection, ansible uses the first path in this list.
+_COLLECTIONS_PATHS_ is a list of paths that ansible uses to locate installed collections on the system, and when installing a collection, ansible uses the first path in this list.

 Let's look at a couple of ways to see this variable's value.